Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Introduction

-Dobrushin boundary conditions are the simplest.
+Dobrushin boundary conditions are the simplest boundary condition.
 It is then natural to consider critical lattice models with more complicated boundary conditions.
 One possibility is to consider the model in polygons with alternating boundary conditions.
-In general, a (topological) polygon $(\Omega; x_1, \ldots, x_p)$ is a bounded simply connected domain $\Omega\subset\C$ with distinct boundary points $x_1, \ldots, x_p$ in counterclockwise order, such that $\partial\Omega$ is locally connected.
-In this article, we focus on topological rectangles $(\Omega; a, b, c, d)$, i.e. a polygon with four marked points on the boundary, and we call it a quad.
-Suppose $(\Omega_{\delta}; a_{\delta}, b_{\delta}, c_{\delta}, d_{\delta})$ is an approximation of $(\Omega; a, b, c, d)$ on $\delta\Z^2$.
-Consider a critical lattice model on $\Omega_{\delta}$ with alternating boundary conditions, it turns out that the scaling limit of interfaces in this case becomes hypergeometric SLE, denoted by $\hSLE$, which is a variant of SLE process.
+In general, a (topological) polygon $(\Omega; x_1, \ldots, x_p)$ is a bounded simply connected domain $\Omega$ with distinct boundary points $x_1, \ldots, x_p$ such that $\partial\Omega$ is locally connected and $x_1, \ldots, x_p$ lies on $\partial\Omega$ in counterclockwise order.
+In this article, we focus on topological rectangles $(\Omega; a, b, c, d)$, i.e. a polygon with four marked points on the boundary.
+We call it a quad.
+Suppose that $(\Omega_{\delta}; a_{\delta}, b_{\delta}, c_{\delta}, d_{\delta})$ is an approximation of $(\Omega; a, b, c, d)$ on $\delta\Z^2$.
+Consider a critical lattice model on $\Omega_{\delta}$ with alternating boundary conditions, it turns out that the scaling limit of interfaces in this case becomes hypergeometric SLE, denoted by $\hSLE$, which is a variant of SLE process whose drift term involves a hypergeometric function.
+Note that variant of SLE whose driving function involves hypergeometric functions are considered earlier in~\cite{ZhanReversibilityMore}, ~\cite{QianConformalRestrictionTrichordal} and~\cite{WuHyperSLE}, see Appendix~\ref{appendix_hSLE} for their connection.
+We stick to the definition in~\cite{WuHyperSLE} where the author relates $\hSLE$ to critical lattice model in quad.
 For instance, the interface in critical Ising model in quad converges to $\hSLE_3$, see \cite{IzyurovObservableFree} and \cite{WuHyperSLE}; the interface in critical FK-Ising model in quad converges to $\hSLE_{16/3}$, see \cite{KemppainenSmirnovFKIsingHyperSLE} and \cite{BeffaraPeltolaWuUniqueness}.
 In this article, we focus on uniform spanning tree in quad with alternating boundary conditions.
-Not surprisingly, the associated Peano curve converges to $\hSLE_8$ process.
-The third author of this article studied $\hSLE$ process in~\cite{WuHyperSLE} with $\kappa\in (0,8)$.
-She only treated the process with $\kappa\in (0,8)$ due to technical difficulty as the analysis there does not apply to $\kappa= 8$.
+Not surprisingly, the associated Peano curve converges to $\hSLE_8$ process (see precise setup in Theorem~\ref{thm::cvg_triple}).
+The third author of this article studies $\hSLE$ process in~\cite{WuHyperSLE} with $\kappa\in (0,8)$.
+She only treats the process with $\kappa\in (0,8)$ due to technical difficulty: the analysis there does not apply to $\kappa= 8$.
 The first goal of this article is to address $\hSLE$ process with $\kappa=8$.